cloudnative-pg/cloudnative-pg/docs/src/container_images.md

 ## Image tag requirements

-While the image name can be anything valid for Docker, the CloudNativePG operator relies on the *image tag* to detect the Postgres major version contained in the image.
+To guarantee that the operator is able to take the right choices, it is necessary for it to be able to detect the PostgreSQL major version.
+This can happen in two ways:
+* using the `major` field of the `imageCatalogRef`, if defined
+* autodetecting the major version from the image tag of the `imageName`, otherwise

+To use the autodetection, the image tag must follow a specific format.
 The image tag must start with a valid PostgreSQL major version number (e.g.
 14.5 or 15) optionally followed by a dot and the patch level.